petdance/test-www-mechanize/README.md

 # Test-WWW-Mechanize

-Test::WWW::Mechanize is a subclass of the Perl module L<WWW::Mechanize>
-that incorporates features for web application testing.
+Test::WWW::Mechanize is a subclass of the Perl module WWW::Mechanize that incorporates features for web application testing.
 For example:

     use Test::More tests => 5;